CommandShiftHQ/styling-react/README.md

 # Styling React

+** Remember to use the lecture slides for reference **

 ## CSS stylesheets

 In the `index.css`

-- Change the default colour for all link elements
+- Change the default colour for all [link](https://www.w3schools.com/html/html_links.asp) elements
-- Use a pseudo class to change the default visited colour for all links
+- Use a pseudo class to change the default [visited](https://www.w3schools.com/cssref/sel_visited.php) colour for all links
-- Create a 'css reset' that will:
+- Using [the CSS universal selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors) create a 'css reset' that will:
   - set the default margin to 0 for all elements
   - set the default padding to 0 for all elements
   - and set the [box-sizing](https://www.w3schools.com/css/css3_box-sizing.asp) for all elements to "border-box"